natalieh235/flying_adversarial_patch/NATALIE_README.md

 ### src/test_yolo_patches.py
 `python3 src/test_yolo_patches.py --start start_patch_id --end end_patch_id`
 - functions for calculating error of yolo patches and displaying them (params are starting and ending patch_id)
-- expects that patches are saved in PATH folder in the format that `attacks.py` saves them in (npy files), and each patch has a corresponding `settings_patchid.yaml` file
+- expects that patches are saved in PATH folder in the same format `attacks.py` saves them in (npy files), and each patch has a corresponding `settings_patchid.yaml` file
 <br><br/>
 For each patch:
 1. loads the patch from `PATH/last_patch_id.npy`